How to Generate Documents with E-Signature from Airtable

 After signing, they see a confirmation and can download a copy of the signed document.

-When the final signer completes, TypeFlow generates a Certificate of Completion that's embedded in the signed PDF.
-The certificate includes:
+After the final signer completes, TypeFlow embeds a Certificate of Completion in the signed PDF.
+This certificate is your audit trail for proving who signed, when they signed, and what was signed.

-• Signer information: Email, name (if provided), signature image
+• Signer details: Email, name (if provided), signature image

-This audit trail satisfies legal requirements under the US ESIGN Act, UETA, and EU eIDAS Regulation for Simple Electronic Signatures.
+This supports legal enforceability under the US ESIGN Act, UETA, and EU eIDAS for most standard business agreements.
+In most cases, a Simple Electronic Signature (SES) plus a strong audit trail is enough.

 TypeFlow Certificate of Completion showing document information, signatories with status, IP address, location, browser, timestamps, and document integrity SHA-256 hash